UBC-Blockchain-Club/Bootcamp-Materials/Week 1.md

 # UBC Blockchain Developer Workshops

 ## Homework 1
-Welcome to the course, and congrats on completing the first session!
+Welcome to the bootcamp, and congrats on completing the first session!

 This homework set is dedicated to helping you familiarize yourself with development and the blockchain.